 Part 4.
 How to Use the Disk Drill Alternative for Windows to Recover Files Free

-After going through the features of iBeesoft Free Data Recovery you would have understood that it is the best Disk Drill alternatives for Windows to recover lost or deleted files.
+After going through the features of iBeesoft Free Data Recovery you would have understood that it is the best Disk Drill alternatives for Windows to restore lost or deleted files.
 Follow the below steps to know how to use it on your Windows computer to get the files back.

-Step 3: On the next screen select the storage location.
+- On the next screen select the storage location.
 A list of all your Hard Disk drives will appear.
 All you have to do is select the one in which the deleted files were present before they got accidentally deleted.
 After selecting the Disk click the Scan button.

-Step 4: Now the Disk Drill alternative for Windows will take a few minutes to scan the selected Drive.
+- Now the Disk Drill alternative for Windows will take a few minutes to scan the selected Drive.
 The actual time will depend on the number of recoverable files and their size.
 Once the scan is completed you will see the number of files that are found in the scan.
 Go through the found files either through Path or file type.
 Select the files that you want to recover and then tap on the Recover button.
 If for some reason you are not able to find the files that you are looking for then click Deep Scan and the iBeesoft Data Recovery will scan the drive more thoroughly.

-This is how you can use the Disk Drill alternative iBeesoft to recover deleted files.
+This is how you can use the Disk Drill alternative iBeesoft to find deleted files.
 Basically, there is an easy 3 steps process.
 Select a lost file type, select the drive, review, and recover files.
 I don't think it could be easier to recover files.
 What do you think about iBeesoft Recovery as a Disk Drill alternative?
 Do let us know in the comments.